 Really?
 See how many of the issues below YOU still recognize in YOUR organization.

 A picture paints a thousand words.
-These were the ABC cards I showed that caused my shock, and the story I’ve painted…
+These were the ABC of ICT cards I showed that caused my shock, and the story I’ve painted…

 First, I laid out the cards: